itowlson/vs-kubernetes/README.md

 ## Extension Settings

+   * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
        * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
    * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'

 ## Known Issues